 The DRIVER Programme©

-Following an eye sight and visual driving licence check there is a module on vehicle safety checks.
+After eye sight and visual driving licence checks we move on to consider vehicle safety checks.
 Information will be provided about what should be checked, how and when to ensure vehicles remain road worthy.
 The consequences for failing to make these checks are highlighted.
 This module is made relevant to your drivers because the information given will be tailored to their experience and needs.
 For example, some drivers will be very experienced and may not need to be shown how to check their vehicle because they already make regular checks.
-This can be verified by asking them simple questions such as where the bonnet release is in their car and the correct tyre pressures for their vehicle.
-Other drivers may welcome the opportunity to physically make the checks under supervision so that know how to check their particular car.
-In torrential rain it may not be practical to make vehicle checks unless there is a covered area to use.
+This can be verified by asking them simple questions such as where the bonnet release is and the correct tyre pressures for their vehicle.
+Other drivers may welcome the opportunity to physically make the checks under supervision so they know how to check their particular vehicle.
+In poor lighting or weather conditions it may not be practical to make vehicle checks unless there is a covered area to use.
+You can stipulate any vehicle checks or vehicle safety information you wish to be included.
+You also have the option to decide how you want this module delivered.
+For example, included as part of the presentation or vehicle checks being carried out.

 An in car risk assessment is then completed which provides an initial risk assessment grade and a performance benchmark.
 This is completed by allowing the driver to drive in their normal driving style.
-I note any strengths the driver has and any areas which need to be developed further to reduce their on road risk.
+Feedback is then given.

 On road coaching is then provided which will focus on the developmental needs of your driver identified during the assessment drive and subsequent feedback.
 We build upon the candidate's existing strengths and experience and can also include any specific requirements highlighted by your company.